 Despite this, the purpose and overall functionality of the site should remain to be the number one priority.
 Its website design should be able to efficiently improve its usability and not hinder it.
 And because of the constantly changing trends in web development, great websites should be able to keep up with these changes!

-Nowadays, it’s not enough for websites to have great web design in order to hold the attention of end users and successfully turn them into interactive consumers.
-Each of the factors mentioned above alone cannot make a great website, but if intertwined with one another, they can!
+Nowadays, it’s not enough for websites to have a great web design in order to hold the attention of end-users and successfully turn them into interactive consumers.
+Each of the factors mentioned above alone cannot make a great website, but is intertwined with one another, they can!

 Achieving Greatness For Clients

 Building great websites is no easy feat — especially for those not well-versed enough on web and mobile solutions.
-With this in mind, most businesses collaborate with the best web development company that offer great web development services.
+It’s hard to know exactly what custom solutions your website needs.
+With this in mind, most businesses collaborate with the best web development company that offers great web development services.

 But if there’s anything that elite players should focus on during the development of their sites, it’s the discovery sessions.

 For those unfamiliar with the term, website discovery or discovery session services is identified as the phase in which intensive research is done.
-It’s considered as the first step to developing a website.
-A web development company would usually gather their UX Designers, Business Analysts and Technical Architects to gather the data needed in building a website.
+It’s considered the first step to developing a website.
+A web development firm would usually gather their UX Designers, Business Analysts, and Technical Architects to gather the data needed in building a website.